johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 A big reason to reduce, or remove it, is it is an obstacle for small new pools to compete with the bigger, more established stake pools.
 This can be a double whammy as the minimum fee can also incentivize larger SPOs to create new pools since there is a guaranteed profit from doing so.

-To get a sense of how emotive these issues are, you should listen to the Twitter Space hosted by Bullish Dumpling and read Adam Dean’s twitter thread. *Army of Spies* dedicated a video to it and IOG have written a blog post mapping out potential courses of action.
+To get a sense of how emotive these issues are, you should listen to the Twitter Space hosted by Bullish Dumpling[^66] and read Adam Dean’s twitter thread.[^67] *Army of Spies* dedicated a video[^68] to it and IOG have written a blog post[^69] mapping out potential courses of action.
 We haven’t even mentioned CIP 50 (Liesenfelt Shelleys Voltaire Decentralization Update) which is worthy of a book in itself.
 I suspect these decisions are deliberately being left to test-drive the new on-chain governance mechanisms.
 These new levers of power are explored in Chapter 9.
-Charles Hoskinson all but confirmed this on a recent AMA:
+Charles Hoskinson all but confirmed this on a recent AMA:[^70]

 > It's not about IOG changing parameters, the system is stable at the moment, it would be nice to get all the parameters and tune them on a regular basis, but that's the entire point of CIP 1694.
 You guys should be doing that.
 If you want to sign up and have a custodian sit down and think about how to tune the system every month, so that it promotes some outcome, I think that's not the point of Cardano, the point of Cardano is the Cardano community self-regulates Cardano.
 So what we did is we got the system to a stable state, with that stable state it's able to survive and thrive, the next step is to get the community to take that stable state and create a government on top of it.
 So if you want to change the system parameters, then go ahead and get something like CIP 1694 in.
 Obviously, there'll be some fine tuning throughout this year, there's some final things to do as things change, as peer-to-peer gets fully implemented and Genesis gets fully implemented, but it defeats the entire purpose of decentralization to have a tuning committee that's federated

-In May 2023, the Cardano Foundation conducted a SPO on-chain poll, a new mechanism (defined in CIP-94) to allow stake pool operators to vote on crucial issues based on the stake delegated to their pool.
+In May 2023, the Cardano Foundation conducted a SPO on-chain poll,[^71] a new mechanism (defined in CIP-94)[^72] to allow stake pool operators to vote on crucial issues based on the stake delegated to their pool.
 Shortly after the poll, ‘minPoolCost’ was subsequently cut to 170 ada.
 It was decided it would be risky to change the *k* parameter at the same time.
 More about the governance around protocol updates in Chapter 9.

 ## Ouroboros lays the foundation for the Basho Era